What is earthquake insurance?

 Not everyone needs earthquake insurance.
 In some areas of the U.S., the risk of an earthquake or volcanic event is almost nonexistent.
 Paying even a low annual premium, when compared to the limitations of your coverage and the significant deductible, may not be worth it.

-But many Americans live in high- or moderate-risk zones, and those zones are increasing as fracking becomes more common in areas such as Oklahoma.
-All it takes is one major event in these areas to cause major or even catastrophic damage to your home.
-Consider what it would cost you to replace your home in the event of an earthquake.
+However, many Americans live in high- or moderate-risk zones and may benefit from having earthquake insurance.
+All it takes is one major event in these areas to cause substantial or even catastrophic damage to your home.
+You may want to consider what it would cost you to replace your home in the event of an earthquake.
 Could you afford it?
 Further, could you absorb the costs of temporary housing or potential damage to your personal property?
 The price of your premiums may be high if you live in a high-risk area, but they likely won’t be higher than your replacement costs.

 To know if earthquake insurance is worth it for you, weigh those costs and seek a thorough risk assessment.
+It may also be helpful to speak with a licensed insurance agent to help determine whether or not you need additional coverage.